9 Aug 2022

 The offeree (the customer) is not under a legal obligation to present the coupon.
 The offeree may present the coupon or may not.

-Another common category of unilateral contract is when people offer rewards for doing some act.
+Another common category of a unilateral contract is when people offer rewards for doing some act.

 The example used above concerning rewards for crime tips is an example falling under this category.